 Devolution

-On Wednesday 5 February, the government announced Hampshire and the Solent region will be part of the devolution fast-track initiative.
+The government announced Hampshire and the Solent region will be part of its new devolution initiative.

-The decision to fast-track the application will establish a new Strategic Mayoral Authority for Southampton, Portsmouth, Hampshire, and the Isle of Wight, with elections for the new mayor to be held in May 2026.
+The decision will establish a new Combined County Authority (CCA) for Southampton, Portsmouth, Hampshire, and the Isle of Wight, to be formed in early 2026.

 FAQs